Vijay-Tahelramani/Android_Navigation_Drawer/README.md

 app:menu="@menu/activity_main_drawer"
 ```

 To add the content to Navigation View, create menu file and put all the items you want.
-See the code of ```activity_main_drawer.xml```, I have created group of items so that user it stays only on item selected at a time.
+See the code of <a href="https://github.com/Vijay-Tahelramani/Android_Navigation_Drawer/blob/master/NavigationDrawer/app/src/main/res/menu/activity_main_drawer.xml">```activity_main_drawer.xml```</a>, I have created group of items so that user it stays only on item selected at a time.

 To add the header layout create new layout file and place all the content you want to add in your drawer.
-I have created ```nav_header_main.xml``` file.
+I have created <a href="https://github.com/Vijay-Tahelramani/Android_Navigation_Drawer/blob/master/NavigationDrawer/app/src/main/res/layout/nav_header_main.xml">```nav_header_main.xml```</a> file.

 Now, we also need to remove the Default app toolbar from our activity so we need to change the Style of our Activity.
 So open the styles.xml from res>values>styles.xml folder.
-Keep the default style as it is and create new style for the activity just below the default acitivty add following code to your ```styles.xml```.
+Keep the default style as it is and create new style for the activity just below the default acitivty add following code to your <a href="https://github.com/Vijay-Tahelramani/Android_Navigation_Drawer/blob/master/NavigationDrawer/app/src/main/res/values/styles.xml">```styles.xml```</a>.
 ```
 <style name="AppTheme.NoActionBar">
      <item name="windowActionBar">false</item>